 Patching systems without downtime (Pega 8.4 and later)

-Pega supports clients applying more recent patches for releases 8.4 and later using a zero-time patch process to apply the latest cumulative bundle of bug and security fixes since the last minor release.
-For releases 8.4 and later, the Pega zero-downtime patch scripts use a temporary data schema and the patch migration script moves the rules between the appropriate schema.
+For releases 8.4 and later, the Pega zero-downtime split-schema patch scripts use a new rules schema and temporary data schema and the patch migration script moves the rules between the appropriate schemas.

 For details about the difference between a major upgrade, a minor upgrade, and a patch, see Pega software maintenance and extended support policy.